Frequently Asked Questions

 When will I get my award notification? ↑

-If you filed a FAFSA on-line, it will take less than two weeks to receive a Student Aid Report (SAR) from the office of Federal Student Aid.
-If you mailed in a paper FAFSA, your SAR will show up in approximately four weeks.
+If you filed a FAFSA on-line, it will take less than a week to receive a Student Aid Report (SAR) from the office of Federal Student Aid.
+If you mailed in a paper FAFSA, your SAR will show up in approximately four weeks, however we strongly encourage everyone to file online.
 The SAR will give you the results of the eligibility analysis, including the amount the family is expected to contribute to your education -- it also contains instructions, including any special alerts, for completing the application process.